 THE E-1 and E-2 VISASTreaty Trader and Treaty Investor Visa

-The E-1 and E-2 visa categories provide a great way to transfer employees from treaty countries to the United States.
-Foreign owned companies use it routinely to transfer employees from abroad to the U.S. There is no annual limit to the E visas, which makes it more desirable than the H-1B visa because employers are able to file for an employee’s E visas throughout the year.
-Unlike the L visa, it is not necessary to have a business outside the U.S., and it is not necessary to have worked for the foreign entity for any length of time.
-Another advantage is that the E visa can be renewed without limits on periods of stay in the U.S. like many other visas.
+The E-1 and E-2 visas are the most common portals through which foreign-owned companies transfer their employees to the U.S. from treaty countries.
+There is no annual limit to the E visas, which makes it more desirable than the H-1B as employers are able to petition for their employees throughout the year.
+Unlike the L visa, it is not necessary to have a business outside the U.S., and it is not necessary to for the employee to have worked for the foreign entity for any length of time.
+Another advantage is that, unlike other visas, the E visa can be renewed without limits on periods of stay in the U.S.

 E-1 Visa Requirements